weapons-and-armor

 Weather and Climate as a Weapon

 Contrary to popular belief, ancient armies did not always avoid fighting in bad weather; some exploited it.
 The Mongols, masters of mounted warfare, were notoriously effective in winter campaigns, using frozen rivers as highways for their horses and attacking when enemies were least prepared.
 In the desert, Arab raiders used dust storms to mask their movements and launch surprise attacks.
 Rain could render roads impassable for heavily armored opponents, while fog allowed lighter forces to approach undetected.
-The Attila-led Huns used the dust and noise of retreat to disguise ambushes in the steppes.
+During the Indian monsoon season, ancient Hindu and Mauryan armies often suspended campaigns, but the skilled commander would use the wet season to surprise enemies expecting a lull.
+The Huns used the dust and noise of retreat to disguise ambushes in the steppes, and the Macedonian phalanx under Alexander the Great used the morning sun and dust to blind Persian charioteers at Gaugamela.

 Rivers, Floods, and Swamps

 Water was a double-edged sword.
 Deliberately flooding land was a common defense tactic: the Dutch used sluices to inundate fields against Spanish armies, and in ancient China, the earliest recorded use of chemical warfare in the form of noxious and flammable substances was sometimes combined with flooding.
 Luring enemies into swamps or marshy ground could bog them down, making them easy targets for missile weapons.
-At the Battle of Adrianople, the Gothic cavalry used the marshy terrain to break the Roman formation.
+At the Battle of Adrianople (378 AD), the Gothic cavalry used the marshy terrain to break the Roman formation, forcing heavy infantry to struggle in mire as Gothic archers shot them.
 Conversely, naval forces used coastal geography to trap enemy fleets in narrow channels or against reefs.
+In Japan, the Taira clan used tidal patterns and coastal shallows to beach their ships at the Battle of Dannoura, then attacked in shallower water where the enemy fleet could not maneuver.

 Fire and Foliage